Flyers go off for 6 goals to beat McDavid, Oilers in first game out of the break

 Oilers netminder Stuart Skinner stopped 26 of the Flyers' 31 shots.

 • Andrei Kuzmenko padded the Flyers' lead to 5-3 in the second period on a superb give-and-go power play goal.
-It was the trade acquisition's first goal with the Flyers in his second game.
+The return pass came from Travis Konecny.
+It was Kuzmenko's first goal with the Flyers in his second game.

+"You can see that he wants that puck on the power play," Tortorella said.
+"Right away, he's tapping the stick, T.K. makes a great pass.
+He knows where to go, he adds some skill, he adds some enthusiasm, he seems like a really good kid.
+We need to get 200 feet, too, at certain times.
+Judging from what I've seen of him in the short time I've had him, I think he's very coachable."

 • With the help of the break, the Flyers were a much healthier team Saturday compared to when they last played two weeks ago.